TheCollinsByte/DSA/ds-linked-lists/README.md

 * Singly Linked List: Each node points to the next node in the list.
 * Doubly Linked List: Each node points to both the next and previous node in the list.

 * Circular Linked List: The Last node points back to the first node, forming a circular loop.
+* Circular Singly Linked List: A data structure where each node has a link to the next node, and the last node in the list points back to the first node.
-* Circular Doubly Linked List: A data structure where each node has two links: one to the next node and one to the previous node.
-In addition, the last node in the list back to the first node, and the first node links to the last, forming a continuous loop.
-This allows traversal of the list in both directions (forward and backward) without ever reaching an end.
+* Circular Doubly Linked List: A data structure where each node has a link to the next and previous node, and the last node in the list points back to the first node.

 * Header Linked List: A type of linked list where the first node, called the <b>header node,</b> doesn't store actual data.
 Instead, it  serves as a starting point for the list and helps manage operations like insertion, deletion or traversal.
 The header node simplifies these operations by providing a consistent reference point, even if the list is empty.

 ## Applications of Linked List: